 But that would mean the global economy must become “carbon neutral” by 2050, it said, which would require forcing a sharply downward curve in carbon dioxide emissions to the atmosphere starting in 2020.

 Last December, almost 200 nations at a United Nations-brokered climate summit adopted a rulebook for the agreement that sets out how nations must report their reductions in carbon emissions and pay for further climate action.

 But the talks apparently deadlocked over “cap-and trade” systems mainly used regionally to make industrial carbon emissions an artificially scarce commodity.
 Governments set caps for carbon emissions across an industry, or entire economy, then add penalties for violations.

 The caps are split into allowances and distributed by governments to companies.
 These can be bought and sold on the carbon marketplace.
 As a cap declines over time, industries are supposed to have a growing incentive to use energy more cleanly and efficiently.

-But after peaking at almost $36 a ton in 2008, European carbon prices crashed during the global financial crisis because the system created too many allowances.
+But after peaking at almost US$36 a ton in 2008, European carbon prices crashed during the global financial crisis because the system created too many allowances.
 The market was further oversupplied by non-E.U. carbon credits.
-Prices reached a low of about $3.65 a ton in 2013.
+Prices reached a low of about US$3.65 a ton in 2013.
 The prices, as with other markets, are driven by supply and demand.

 “We can’t have a common future if we leave behind the vulnerable segments of our population, who often stand to be hardest hit by climate change,” he said.
 “Locations where ‘brown’ jobs are lost may also not coincide with where ‘green’ ones are created.
 And post-displacement jobs often tend to be ‘worse’ along a number of dimensions.”